-- a) Take into account the criteria specified in Schedule 1 to the Regulations; and - b) Consult the consultation bodies.
+- Take into account the criteria specified in Schedule 1 to the Regulations;

+and

+- b) Consult the consultation bodies.

 The consultation bodies are defined in section 4 of the SEA Regulations.
 The opinions from the statutory consultation bodies: Historic England, the Environment Agency and Natural England, are therefore to be taken into account.
-Responses from Natural England and Historic England can be found in Appendix 1 of this report.
+Responses from the consultation bodies are attached at Appendix 1.